OUR BOARD

 Introducing our board members...

-Current chair Justin has owned River Rats Raft & Kayak for over 22 years and they have been charter members for over 20 years.
+Immediate Past Chair Justin has owned River Rats Raft & Kayak for over 23 years and they have been Charter members for over 20 years.

 Justin says that they make their living from showing off the amazing natural environment in Rotorua so he felt that there was an obligation to have as little impact on it as possible and that’s what prompted them to join all those years ago.